DispatchMe/slate/source/index.html.md

 `POST /v3/organizations`

 ### Create an initial user for organization
-When creating an organization via `POST /v3/organizations`, if you provide an additional `boolean` parameter on the organization payload called `create_user` and set it to `true`, a [#users](user object) will be created with both the "dispatcher" and "technician" roles using the `email` attribute on the organization.
+When creating an organization via `POST /v3/organizations`, if you provide an additional `boolean` parameter on the organization payload called `create_user` and set it to `true`, a [user](#users) will be created with both the "dispatcher" and "technician" roles using the `email` attribute on the organization.
 While that user will not be able to log in directly (we won't make up a password), he or she can start receiving emails for jobs and start interacting them in the Dispatch mobile or desktop application.
 From there, the new user can set a mobile number and password to be able to log in normally.

 ## List Organizations